-This, for example, as in the sample essay below, could be that Emily Dickinson, in 'I felt a Funeral, in my Brain,' heightens our sense of the intense experience of the speaker through the rhyming of open vowel sounds.
+This, for example, as in the sample essay below, could be that Elizabeth Bishop articulates a feminist theme in 'The Fish' which will appeal to the modern reader.
 This would then be accompanied by evidence in the form of reference/ quotation, and brief discussion to defend the point.

-- 2: Reference/ Quotation: you need to focus the reader's attention on the relevant part of the text.
-It is not always possible in an exam setting to quote, but that is not a problem; you are asked only for reference. - 3: Defence: it is not enough to make your point; you must also defend the claim it makes.
-In the example of the Dickinson poem, you would discuss how the vowel sounds heighten the sense we have of the speaker's experience.
+2: Reference/ Quotation: you need to focus the reader's attention on the relevant part of the text.
+It is not always possible in an exam setting to quote, but that is not a problem; you are asked only for reference.

+3: Defence: it is not enough to make your point; you must also defend the claim it makes.
+In the example of the Bishop's poem, you would discuss how she presents the eponymous fish anthropomorphically in order to suggest a reversal of the roles traditionally assigned to men and women by patriarchy.

-4: Repeat the formula: You might make two or three other points to complete the paragraph(s) on the topic being discussed.
-For a coherent argument, all of these together, such as three points about the poem, 'I felt a Funeral, in my Brain,' are components of your defence of your thesis.
-If you have made one point about Dickinson's tone, you could follow this up with an observation of some of the imagery she uses; a third point might highlight her use of metaphor.
+4: Repeat the formula: You might make two or three other points to complete the paragraph(s) on the topic - in this case, a poem - being discussed.
+For a coherent argument, all of these together are components of your defence of your thesis.
+If you have made one point about Bishop's anthropomorphism, you could follow this up with an observation of some of the imagery she uses; a third point might highlight her use of metaphor.